Goan Sweet Buns are a breakfast dish made with dough that is fermented overnight. These are cumin flavoured and taste excellent after fermentation.

 - Divide into equal balls.
 Dust the balls and roll into 6 inch diameter.

-- Heat a kadai with oil.
+- Heat a kadai with cooking oil.
 When hot, slide the pooris and cook on both sides.

 - Gently press on the top for the pooris to puff up.